Legit-Labs/legitify/docs/gitlab/project/no_conversation_resolution.md

 ### Remediation
 1. Make sure you can manage project merge requests permissions
 2. Go to the project's settings page
-3. Select "Merge Requests"
+3. Select 'Merge Requests'
-4. Press on the "All threads must be resolved"
+4. Press on the 'All threads must be resolved'
-5. Click "Save changes"
+5. Click 'Save changes'